lifeBalance/notes-mongodb/README/problems_starting_mongod.md

 # Common problems starting mongod
-Some issues you may find when trying to start a `mongod` process.
+Regardless of the way you have installed [MongoDB][1], you may find some issues when trying to start a `mongod` process.

 ## No database
 Sometimes we get an error like: